boulund/tentacle/documentation/source/tutorial.rst

 Tentacle/USEARCH could be the following.
 Assume you are standing in the ``tutorial_2`` directory::

-  $ tentacle_slurm.py --mappingManifest mapping_manifest.tab --usearch --usearchDBName references --usearchID 0.9 --distributionNodeCount 2
+  $ tentacle_slurm.py --usearch --usearchDBName references.fasta --usearchID 0.9 --mappingManifest mapping_manifest.tab --distributionNodeCount 2

 The call to Tentacle when using ``USEARCH`` must minimally include the following command line arguments:

  * --mappingManifest
  * --usearch
  * --usearchDBName

-For more information about the available command line arguments, call Tentacle with the ``--help`` argument to display a list of alla available options.
+For more information about the available command line arguments, call Tentacle with the ``--help`` argument to display a list of all available options.

 Step 4: Check results
 ---------------------
 After a successful run, the Tentacle master process shuts down after all nodes have completed computations.
 The results are continously written to the output directory (either specified when starting the run using the ``--outputDirectory`` command line option or into the default output directory ``tentacle_output``).
 The output directory contains one folder with log files and one folder with the actual quantification results.